christaO2/christaO2.github.io/README.md

 5. Push your changes to GitHub
 6. Enable GitHub Pages in your repository settings
 7. Your site will be live at `https://yourusername.github.io`

+## Google Analytics Setup

+1. Create a Google Analytics account at https://analytics.google.com/
+2. Create a new property for your website
+3. Get your Measurement ID (starts with "G-")
+4. Replace "G-XXXXXXXXXX" in the `index.html` file with your Measurement ID

+The website tracks:
+- Project clicks (GitHub and demo links)
+- Resume downloads
+- Contact link clicks (LinkedIn, GitHub, Email, Phone)
+- CTA button clicks
+- Page views and user sessions

 ## License